 TDM mode supports 4 or 8 channels of audio data.
-The TDM mode is automatically selected when the TDM clocks are present.
-The device can be configured through I2C to use different stereo pairs in the TDM data stream.
+The device can be configured through IC to use different stereo pairs in the TDM data stream.
 The TDM mode supports 16-bit, 24-bit, and 32-bit input data lengths.

 In TDM mode, the SCLK pin must be 128 or 256, depending on the TDM slot size.
-In TDM mode SCLK and MCLK can be connected together.
-If SCLK and MCLK are connected together than FSYNC should be minimum 2 MCLK pulses long.
+In TDM mode SCLK and MCLK can be connected together